MicrosoftDocs/msteams-docs/msteams-platform/includes/tabs/dotnet-personal-use-appstudio.md

 ## Upload your tab to Teams with App Studio

 >[!NOTE]
 > We use App Studio to edit your **manifest.json** file and upload the completed package to Teams.
-You can also manually edit the **manifest.json**, and you must build the solution again to create the **Tab.zip** file to upload.
+You can also manually edit the **manifest.json**, and build the solution again to create the **Tab.zip** file to upload.

 1. Open the Microsoft Teams client.
 If you use the [web based version](https://teams.microsoft.com) you can inspect your front-end code using your browser's [developer tools](~/tabs/how-to/developer-tools.md).